Waiving Berklee Student Health Insurance

 If you are under the age of 26, you MAY be eligible to enroll as a dependent under the employer health insurance plan held by your parent(s).
-However, before you do so, you should fully compare the employer plan against this Student Plan to determine which plan’s rates, benefits and coverage are most appropriate for you.
+However, before you do so, you should fully compare the employer plan against Berklee's Student Health Insurance Plan to determine which plan’s rates, benefits, and coverage are most appropriate for you.

 How Do I Determine If My Current Insurance Provides Coverage Comparable to Berklee's Student Health Insurance Plan So I Can Waive?

-Not all plans provide adequate coverage, including out-of-state Medicaid plans, Commonwealth Choice, certain HMOs, and managed care plans.
-If you already have health insurance, before waiving coverage be sure to check with your insurance company to determine if your current Insurance Plan provides coverage comparable to the important benefits included in the BCBS Student Blue Plan:
+Determining comparable coverage requires comparison of out-of-pocket costs (copayments, deductibles, and coinsurance) and access to in-network providers.
+Coverage is considered comparable if it provides students with access to a range of services in and around the area where they attend school.
+If you already have health insurance, before waiving coverage be sure to check with your insurance company to determine if your current insurance plan provides coverage comparable to the important benefits included in the Berklee's Student Health Plan: